jubbens/gpfn/README.md

 Success!
 Taxa and their predictions for the target dataset were written to /data/yield.variants2.bin-predicted.csv 🍺
 ```

 You should be able to find the predicted GEBVs in `yield.variants2.bin-predicted.csv` in your data folder.
+Note that these predicted values are normalized - if the absolute values matter to you, then add the training population mean and multiply by its standard deviation.

 ## Fitting Models in Python